aldoyh/flask-chatgpt-getting-started/README.md

 # Genezio Flask ChatGPT Getting Started

-In the `index.py` file, you will see the implementation of a Flask app that has three routes:
+In the `index.py` file, you will see the implementation of a Flask app that has two routes:

 - `/` - a chat with GPT-3.5-turbo
 - `/reset` - resets the chat